PiPc2/freedombone/README.md

     freedombone -d [default domain name] -u [username] --ddns [dynamic DNS provider domain] --ddnsuser [dynamic DNS username] --ddnspass [dynamic DNS password]

 The above command should be run in the same directory in which your configuration file exists.
 You can use any of your domains as the default one, but typically the default domain is the same as the one for your wiki.
-If you are using FreeDNS as the dynamic DNS provider then also add the -c option to specify the code corresponding to the subdomain.

 Also see the manpage for additional options which can be used instead of a configuration file.
 If you don't specify a variant type with the final option then everything will be installed.
 If you have a *freedombone.cfg* file then it should be in the same directory from which the *freedombone* command is run.